thanhlct/alex/alex/components/simulator/user_simulator/README.rst

 Overview
 -----------------
-The core of user simulator is working based on a data provider and a metadata describing a domain and behaviour of users.
+The core of the user simulator is working based on a data provider and a metadata describing a domain and behaviour of users.
 The data provider, roughly speaking, is a bridge helping the simulator accessing domain data - values for slots.
 The interface of data provider is enclosed in this framework.
 An simple implementation of the provider working with text files named ``PythonDatabase`` is also included.
 The metadata is a python dict encapsulate all domain specification which will be presented in details in next sections.